ZhangHuan0407/FolderPorter/README.md

 ```
 - To avoid errors caused by multi-threaded file operations
 - Currently, Computers A, B, and C cannot operate in parallel and will automatically queue to wait.

+# Multi-network Segment Switching
+- The current device and the target device may be connected to multiple networks at the same time, for example, connecting to both wired eth0 and wireless Wi-Fi.
+- The wired connection can be configured in RemoteDevice.PC_1.IP.
+- The wireless connection can be configured in RemoteDevice.PC_1.IP2.
+- Every time you pull/push, it will prioritize using IP.
+- If IP is unreachable (wired transmission is disconnected), then it will try IP2.